aldajo92/Udacity_SDC_Advanced_Lane_Lines/README.md

 ### Introduction ###

-In this project, the objetive is to create a pipeline, using advanced computer vision techniques, to find lane lines in the road a video.
+In this project, the objetive is to create a pipeline, using advanced computer vision techniques, to find lane lines in the road in a video.
 The result expected should be like the following image:

 ![Lanes Image](./examples/example_output.jpg)